apache/cloudberry-site/versioned_docs/version-2.x/tutorial/best-practices/load-data-best-practices.md

 `gpload` is a data loading utility that acts as an interface to the Cloudberry external table parallel loading feature.

 Beware of using `gpload` as it can cause catalog bloat by creating and dropping external tables.
-Use `gpfdist` instead, since it provides the best performance.
+Use `gpfdist` instead, because it provides the best performance.

 `gpload` runs a load using a specification defined in a YAML-formatted control file.
 It performs the following operations: